PhiLhoSoft/PhiLhoSoft.github.io/source/_posts/Programming/Functional programming introduction.md

 So, what functional programming is about?
 As the name implies, like OOP is all about objects, FP is all about functions.
 These are first-class citizens: they can be stored in variables and collections, they can be passed as arguments to functions which can return a function.
 You get the idea...
 Note: functions manipulating functions are called _higher-order functions_.
-I will spray a bit of FP jargon here, for your information; for something more complete, see (Functional programming jargon)[https://github.com/hemanth/functional-programming-jargon], an accessible, work-in-progress glossary.
+I will spray a bit of FP jargon here, for your information; for something more complete, see [Functional programming jargon](https://github.com/hemanth/functional-programming-jargon), an accessible, work-in-progress glossary.

 A central idea behind FP is to use _pure_ functions: they must not change the world outside of them.
 A pure function will always return the same output for a given input.
 It is called _idempotency_ and _referential transparency_.
 The later means that if a pure function is called with a constant, it can be replaced with the value it returns.
 Of course, a real program has to alter its environment: to take some data, to output some results, perhaps to react to user input.